The Wulugul walk

 • Wear comfortable shoes.

-• The Wulugul walk has a nice walkway the entire path.
+• The Wulugul walk has a lovely walkway the entire path.

 Where is Barangaroo Reserve?